 Dr. Rahman's research interests have been broad throughout his career.
-Currently his research focuses on machines, intelligent controls, power systems, digital protection, power electronics, magnetic materials and wireless communication.
+In the years leading up to his passing, his research focused on machines, intelligent controls, power systems, digital protection, power electronics, magnetic materials and wireless communication.

-He has published 757 papers including 196 IEEE Transactions papers, eleven patents and two books.
-He also contributed ten chapters for other research and academic publications.
+He published 757 papers including 196 IEEE Transactions papers, eleven patents and two books.
+He also contributed 10 chapters for other research and academic publications.
 In 2011 Dr. Rahman co-authored the first book, entitled "An Introduction to Wavelet Modulated Inverters."

 GE Centennial Invention Disclosure Award (1978)